OpenTermsArchive/contrib-versions/Soundcloud/Terms of Service.md

 Entire agreement

-These Terms of Use, together with the Community Guidelines, Privacy Policy and Cookies Policy, constitute the entire agreement between you and SoundCloud with respect to your use of the Platform (other than any use of SoundCloud’s APIs which may also be subject to separate \[API Terms of Use\]), and supersede any prior agreement between you and SoundCloud.
+These Terms of Use, together with the Community Guidelines, constitute the entire agreement between you and SoundCloud with respect to your use of the Platform (other than any use of SoundCloud’s APIs which may also be subject to separate \[API Terms of Use\]), and supersede any prior agreement between you and SoundCloud.
 Any modifications to this Agreement must be made in writing.

 Third party rights